TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"emergency_status": status_flag }) <br>

 #### Output to Server Subsystem:
-Once parsed, the data is transmitted to a backend server hosted locally on the Pi.
-The server, implemented using a lightweight framework (Flask or FastAPI), exposes a secured HTTPS endpoint to receive the data.
-Communication is protected by SSL/TLS encryption to ensure data confidentiality and integrity.
-Additionally, token-based authentication (JWT) is used to validate requests.

-Communication occurs over a local HTTPS POST request.
-The pseudocode for this transfer is as follows:
+Parsed Remote ID (RID) data is transmitted to the Campus Police server over a Transmission Control Protocol (TCP) connection via Ethernet.
+This ensures reliable, low-latency delivery of telemetry data for real-time monitoring and response.

+To maintain security and data integrity, the system will incorporate encryption (e.g., SSL/TLS) and token-based authentication mechanisms such as JWT.

+The communication process is represented by the following pseudocode:

+send_tcp_data( <br>
-send_https_post( <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;host = "campus-police.server.edu", <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;url = "http://127.0.0.1:8000/drone-data", <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;port = 12345, <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;payload = data, <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;headers = {"Authorization": "Bearer <jwt-token>"}, <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;verify = '/path/to/cert.pem' <br>
 )

-The server receives, validates, and stores the data for further processing or transmission.
-This setup enables real-time capture and secure handling of drone telemetry.
+The server receives, validates, and logs the data for further analysis or operational response.
+This architecture enables centralized, secure handling of drone telemetry.

 #### Note:
 The power supply and chasis subsystems are not involved in any data exchange and do not constitute communication interfaces.
 The chasis will however need to dissipate 16 watts of heat during peak load ad passively dissipate 8 watts of heat during standard operation.